Key Takeaways

 - Neckline = $100

-This helps traders plan exits and estimate potential profits.
+That math helps traders plan exits and estimate potential profit before entering.

 Trading Strategies